 Placing the fried fish fillets on a wire rack instead of letting them drain on paper towels helps keep them crispy.

-The short answer is yes!
-To do this, save the original oil container.
+Absolutely!
+Save the original oil container.
 Once you’ve finished frying, let the oil cool completely.
-Place a fine-mesh strainer or even better a piece of cheesecloth over the mouth of a funnel to catch any bits of food and slowly and carefully pour the oil back in.
+Place a fine-mesh strainer or, even better, a piece of cheesecloth over the mouth of a funnel to catch any bits of food, and slowly and carefully pour the oil back in.
 Store in a cool, dry place.

 - I often recommend making your own buttermilk by mixing milk with vinegar or lemon juice for baking, but you need to use real buttermilk for the best flavor in this recipe.

-- When purchasing your fish, try to find boneless, skinless fillets that are between one-half and three-quarters of an inch thick.
+- When purchasing fish, try to find boneless, skinless fillets about a half-inch thick.
 Fresh is best, but frozen works too.
-If your fillets are frozen, be sure to let them thaw before using them and pat dry with a paper towel before you soak them in the buttermilk.
+If your fillets are frozen, let them thaw before using them, and pat dry with a paper towel before you soak them in the buttermilk.
 Water and hot oil do not play well together.

 - If your fillets are large, and especially if this is your first time frying fish, I recommend that you cut them up into small pieces or nuggets.
 They will be easier to manage.